dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2661: Equity fosters access to resources and opportunities.
+### T2661: We should work towards a more equitable society rather than attributing success to luck.

 |Support|
 |---|